Finding this Page LOST? Absurd? Wierd? Haywire?

 It is the eye that receives anything, before anything else!

-And a topic is the first thing the eye sees, in a bunch of pages lying on the table, written, documented, and presented after the stressfull 3-5 years of PhD.
+And a topic is the first thing the eye sees, in a bunch of pages lying on the table, written, documented, and presented after the stressful 3-5 years of PhD.

 See the difference?

-A simple image with a Topic, lends it its true relevance, and delivers its purpose to the viewer/reader at a single glance.
-Additionally, it ensures that the people with interest in the similar topic, don't miss out on that article/academic work.
+A simple image with a Topic lends it its true relevance and delivers its purpose to the viewer/reader at a single glance.
+Additionally, it ensures that the people with interest in a similar topic, don't miss out on that article/academic work.

 In today's world, almost every topic, seems already researched-upon.
 So, what makes your thesis stand out in the crowd?
 It would definitely be its unique, fresh, and an all-encompassing Topic!